 Erin is a graduate of Carnegie Mellon University where she earned a BS in business administration with a double major in ethics and history from the Tepper School of Business.
 She also holds an MS in public policy and management from Carnegie Mellon's Heinz School of Public Policy.

-Erin is Co-Founder of the Pines Farm Hops business with her brother, Jesse, in West Point, Indiana.
 She enjoys spending time with family and friends, traveling, camping, and playing intramural sports.